aykutonol/cito/README.md

 A motion can be planned by running the main:
 `rosrun cito main`.
-This will record the optimal trajectory into /cito-logs in the workspace.
+This will record the optimal trajectory into the logs folder in the workspace.

 The planned motion can be played back by:
 `rosrun cito playlog`.